nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 **Yul**.
 Yul is an intermediate language that can be compiled to bytecode for different backends.
 It can be used in stand-alone mode and for “inline assembly” inside Solidity.
 The compiler uses Yul as an intermediate language in the IR-based code generator (“new codegen” or “IR-based codegen”).
 Yul is a good target for high-level optimisation stages that can benefit all target platforms equally.

-The ERC20 token contract in Yul is written to leverage the language’s low-level capabilities and fine-grained control over gas optimization.
-The contract is designed to showcase how Yul handles complex operations and state changes efficiently, focusing on gas efficiency and bytecode optimization.
+The ERC20 contract code is Yul is highly inspired by the Solidity documentation example in Yul section, however modified to incorporate the cap and premint supply features.
+The contract is written in a low-level, assembly-like syntax, focusing on gas efficiency and direct interaction with the Ethereum Virtual Machine (EVM).
+The Yul implementation of the ERC20 token contract demonstrates how developers can optimize for gas consumption by leveraging low-level operations and direct memory management.

 The whole contract code is an "object" with 2 parts: "code" and "object "runtime"".
 The "code" part is the initialization code that is executed once when the contract is deployed.
 The "object "runtime"" part is the code that is executed when the contract is called.